Sport in Zimbabwe: Polocrosse

 Polocrosse has been played in Zimbabwe (at the time Rhodesia) since 1948.
 In 1997, Zimbabwe became the World Champions when they went unbeaten against Australia, New Zealand, and South Africa in Pietermaritzburg.
 Zimbabwe came fourth out of eight countries at the inaugural World Cup in 2003.
 Zimbabwe also won the Polocrosse Africa Cup in 2004.
 There are currently an estimated 156 playing members from 10 clubs.
 At the sports playing peak in 1996, there were 420 players.
 The decrease in Polocrosse players is due primarily to the Zimbabwean diaspora, and on-going economic and political crisis in the country.
 Polocrosse is often played by people from a rural background, and due to the land reforms in Zimbabwe, many of these people have left the country.

 Tennis

 Zimbabwe has also competed at Wimbledon and the Davis Cup in tennis, most notably with the Black Family, which comprises Wayne Black, Byron Black, and Cara Black.
 Zimbabwe's tennis players have also competed in most of the Olympic Games since independence in 1980.

 Olympics and other games

 Zimbabwe has won eight Olympic medals, one (team medal) in field hockey at the (boycotted) 1980 Summer Olympics in Moscow, and the other seven by swimmer Kirsty Coventry, three at the 2004 Summer Olympics in Athens and four at the 2008 Summer Olympics in Beijing.
 Coventry won two gold medals, four silver, and one bronze.

 Zimbabwe also did well in the Commonwealth Games and All-Africa Games in swimming, with Coventry winning 11 gold medals in the different competitions.
 The country hosted the 1995 All-Africa Games.

-In golf – in 1995 – Zimbabwe reached the final of the Dunhill Cup, where they narrowly lost to Scotland.

-In snowboarding – Zimbabwe have a single pro snowboarder by the name of Michael Lewer.
-Born in Bulawayo, he moved to Scotland, where he began his snowboarding career.
-After 8 years in Scotland, he moved to Alberta, Canada in 2012.
-Michael's main riding locations are Lake Louise and Sunshine, but his favourite is Norquay.